pbrt4bounty/pbrt-v4/README.md

 #### Materials:

-Almost all PBRT materials are currently supported, although some use the default values.
+All PBRT materials are currently supported and some other from other fork's.

 Translate and implementing the pbrt materials using nodes is not a easy task.
 But anyway is work in progress..